ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

 # Pipeline for analysis of S.typhi with Illumina data
 ## Introduction
-Containerised analysis pipeline for Salmonella thypi using Docker containers and the Snakemake tool.
+Containerised analysis pipeline for Illumina-Short-reads using Docker containers and the Snakemake tool.
 ## Installation
 In order to run the pipeline, the following steps need to be preformed.
 ### Install Docker